margi24/TicketSale/README.md

 # TicketSale

-agents sale tickets to customers agetns have to login and the sale notification with observer pattern
+- agents sale tickets to customers
+- agents have to login and the sale
+- notification with observer pattern